Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Conclusion

 \section{Conclusion}

-Progressive time-dilation of the Fisher information matrix as realized by our Time-Widening Information Geometry (TWIG) analysis is an efficient way of characterizing bifurcations in a dynamic system.
-Researchers have long used eigenanalysis of $\mathcal I$ to characterize the ``sloppiness" of a system, i.e. its exponential range of sensitivities to parameter changes, and recently leveraged this accumulated expertise with coarse-graining to understand phenomena occurring at distinct time-scales\cite{Raju2018,Chachra2012}.
-Building on these insights, we here demonstrate that as $t_{max}$ increases, the changing eigenvalues of $\mathcal I$ (and the composition of those eigenvectors) allow us to (1) characterize the codimension of the bifurcation, (2) quantify the participation of each bare parameter in the bifurcation, (3) characterize the bifurcation's hyper-surface, and (4) have an internal check on the length of time necessary to simulate the system to reach equilibrium.
-These are substantial insights to be gained relatively cheaply, and means that sloppy bifurcation analysis constitutes a powerful tool to supplement traditional analytical analysis,\cite{Rasband1990,Strogatz2015} and other specialized analytical tools for high-dimensional problems\cite{Rand,Feigenbaum1978,Bettonvil1997,Waldherr2007,Guckenheimer1983,Kirk2008,Gul2015}.
+Gradual time-dilation of the Fisher information matrix as realized by our Time-Widening Information Geometry (TWIG) analysis is an efficient way of characterizing bifurcations in a dynamical system.
+Researchers have long used eigenanalysis of $\mathcal I$ to characterize the ``sloppiness" of a system, \emph{i.e.} its exponential range of sensitivities to parameter changes, and recently leveraged this accumulated expertise with coarse-graining to understand phenomena occurring at distinct time scales~\cite{Raju2018,Chachra2012}.
+Building on these insights, we here demonstrate that as $t_{max}$ increases, the changing eigenvalues of $\mathcal I$ (and the composition of the corrresponding eigenvectors) allow us to (1) characterize the codimension of the bifurcation, (2) quantify the participation of each bare parameter in the bifurcation, (3) characterize the bifurcation's hyper-surface, and (4) have an internal check on the length of time necessary to simulate the system to reach equilibrium.
+These are substantial insights to be gained relatively cheaply.
+Sloppy bifurcation analysis constitutes a powerful tool to supplement traditional analytical analysis \cite{Rasband1990,Strogatz2015}, and other specialized analytical tools for high-dimensional problems~\cite{Rand,Feigenbaum1978,Bettonvil1997,Waldherr2007,Guckenheimer1983,Kirk2008,Gul2015}.

-Such insight is useful not just for theoreticians interested in characterizing a bifurcation or reparameterizing a system to emphasize the bifurcation; it is also critical for the process of fitting parameter values.
-The rainbow plots in this paper demonstrate that at the bifurcation point, simulations frequently show a separation of over 10 orders of magnitude in their parameter sensitivity.
-This problem gets larger the longer the simulations run (or the more data is collected, in an experimental context).
-If researchers care about fitting all parameters, it is crucial to recognize that the effect of hyperrelevant parameters will overwhelm the others, and therefore must be determined to fix global behavior before local parameter inference can proceed.\cite{Kirk2008, Roesch2019}
+Insights derived from TWIG are useful not just for theoreticians interested in characterizing a bifurcation or reparameterizing a system to emphasize the bifurcation; it is also critical for the process of fitting parameter values.
+The rainbow plots in this paper demonstrate that at the bifurcation point, simulations frequently show a separation of over 10 orders of magnitude in their parameter sensitivity, a gap that gets larger the longer the simulations run (or the more data is collected, in an experimental context).
+If researchers care about fitting all parameters, it is crucial to recognize that the effect of hyperrelevant parameters will overwhelm the others, so only if these parameters are fixed in the experiment can the less relevant ones be inferred~\cite{Kirk2008, Roesch2019}.
+Future work may naturally extend the method to large systems including those derived from partial differential equations.